stevecj/pyurll/README.md

 The Fragment is the portion of the Fragment Part after (not including) the "#".

-In other contexts, an Fragment Part or Fragment may often be referred to as an Anchor or a Hash.
+What we are calling the Fragment Part here is also frequently referred to as the "anchor" or "hash" elsewhere.

 ### Origin
 The host and port number to which a connection can be established.